silencesys/colour/README.md

 Voila!
 A colorfull unicorn is running.

 ### Class
-Copy it where you want.
-And then include in your file.
+Copy it wherever you want.
+And then add to your file.
 ```php
 require_once("/your/path/to/colour.php");
 ```